tcgriffith/xaringan_gh/README.md

 - Push everything to github
 - Setup github pages: `Settings` - `Github Pages`- `source: master branch`, (Optional: choose a jekyll theme)
+- Done, the slides can be viewed online at `https://{account}.github.io/{repo_name}/{xaringan_slide_filename}`

+For example
-- Done, the slides can be viewed online at `https://{account}.github.io/{repo_name}/{xaringan_slide_filename}` For example, The URL for this xaringan_example slide is at: https://tcgriffith.github.io/xaringan_gh/xaringan_example
+- The URL for this xaringan_example slide is at: https://tcgriffith.github.io/xaringan_gh/xaringan_example
+- The github page(index.md) with xaringan slide embedded.
+Using this method you could embed the slide in a [blogdown post](https://github.com/rstudio/blogdown) as well